Mexico Field Trips, February and March 1980

 in the restaurant (“El Angel”) of the hotel Isabel.
 The espresso

-machine is not working & I’ve been waiting 20 min. for my
+machine is not working and I’ve been waiting 20 min. for my

 “americano”.